 The Australian Prudential Regulation Authority has given approval for the capital return.
 A meeting of MBL shareholders (which includes holders of Macquarie Income Securities) will be held at 10.30 am on December 10, 2018 at Macquarie's Sydney head office to request shareholder approval for the capital return.
-The formal notice for this meeting was circulated to shareholders and lodged with ASX on November 7, 2018.
+The formal notice for this meeting is expected to be circulated to shareholders and lodged with ASX by the end of next week.